top of page

 Check out all of the places we visited in Singapore courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.

 Wanderlog is a free travel planning app for iOS and Android devices that allows users to create trip itineraries, organize flights, hotel and car reservations, view places to visit on a map, and collaborate with friends.
-It is super handy and has made a big impact on our travel planning.
-It saves time and is super easy to use!

-Explore Singapore with special offers from Klook
+Explore Singapore with Special Offers from Klook

 Klook offers a wide variety of tours to help you experience the best of Singapore.
 Whether you're looking for a river cruise, a zip line adventure or even an iFly experience, Klook has it all.
-In addition to their wide selection of tours, Klook also offers great deals on transportation, accommodation, and activities.

 All tours are led by experienced guides who can help you learn about the history and culture of Singapore.
 Klook's tours are all-inclusive too, so you don't have to worry about anything but enjoying your experience!